Red Rock & Dark Skies: Stargazing the National Parks

 The rim of Cedar Breaks is above 10,000 feet and looks into a natural amphitheater plunging 2,000 feet below, taking your eyes for a colorful ride through arches, hoodoos and canyons.
 Stunning views are common on these hikes so keep your camera nearby.
 It’s also a certified Dark Sky Park, which means the nights are like nowhere else.

-Located more than 10,000 feet above sea level, Cedar Breaks National Monument is one of the best places for stargazing because of its ideal viewing conditions.
+Cedar Breaks National Monument is one of the best dark sky locations for stargazing in Utah because of its ideal viewing conditions.
 Rangers host weekly star parties throughout the summer complete with telescopes to view planets and other objects within the solar system.